-Sew easy tip #1: I recommend that you plug computerized sewing machine into a high-quality surge protector.
+Sew easy tip #1: I recommend that you plug computerized sewing machines into a high-quality surge protector.
 Pick a brand name surge protector with enough $$ coverage to replace your sewing machine if an electrical surge should kill it!
 Check out my Resources page to see the one I like by Belkin.

 Sew easy tip #2: Get into the practice of unplugging your machine when it is not in use.